njh/node-heatmiser-modbus/README.md

   set-output-delay <minutes>         Set time in minutes to delay output switching by set-up-down-limit <limit>          Set a limit on the use of the up and down keys set-sensors <mode>                 Set the sensor selection mode.
-See extended help for values. set-programme-periods <periods>    Set the number of programme periods set-programme-mode <mode>          Set the type of programme / schedule mode.
+See extended help for values. set-programme-periods <periods>    Set the number of programme periods for each day set-programme-mode <mode>          Set the type of programme / schedule mode.
 See extended help for details. set-units <units>                  Set the temperature units used by the thermostat set-time                           Sync the system clock to the thermostat